 Here's a quick preview of the Dinah Shore Weekend Las Vegas in 2014:

 As with previous Dinah events in Palm Springs, the GirlBar/Truckstop Girlz weekend celebration in Vegas consists of several big parties taking place at or near the event's two main host hotels, the Flamingo Las Vegas and Planet Hollywood Resort & Casino - all are events are set at properties on the Strip owned by Caesars Entertainment, which is the Vegas partner in this event.
-These include a Welcome Party on Thursday night, VIP Cocktail Party on Friday night, the GO Pool Party at the Flamingo on Saturday followed by the main event "Evening Under the Stars" party on Saturday night at the Flamingo, and a Sunday T-Dance on Sunday.
+These include a Welcome Party on Thursday night, a Funny Girlz comedy event with Dana Goldberg and Poppy Champlin on Friday night followed by the Bling Party, the Infinity Pool Party at the Flamingo on Saturday followed by the main event Vegas White Party on Saturday night at the Flamingo, and a Sunday Gurlesque Closing Party.
 Check the GirlBar Dinah Shore Week calendar for the latest details.

-You can purchase passes as well as hotel packages at the Dinah Shore Week website, with VIP hotel-party packages at Planet Hollywood for $425 for two nights (double-occupancy) and weekend party passes for $125.
+You can purchase passes as well as hotel packages at the Dinah Shore Week website, with VIP hotel-party packages at Planet Hollywood for $539 for three nights (double-occupancy) and weekend party passes for $145.

 More on Girl Bar Parties in New Orleans and West Hollywood: